National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/intro.md

 Signing an institutional Data Use Agreement provides Enclave access to all employees and students at your institution.
 Hundreds of institutions have done so, connecting their research community to a vast network of data, tools, and expertise.
-For more information about Data Use Agreements, see @sec-onboarding.
+For more information about Data Use Agreements, see @sec-onboarding-dua.

 Institutions that contribute data to N3C gain more than recognition-contributing sites get early access to new features and pilot programs.
 More importantly, N3C provides data partners feedback on their data quality.